jlhor/3d-imaging-pipeline/README.md

 This package requires a Conda virtual environment to be installed on the HPC cluster (see *Installation* guide below).
 The development version of `3d-imaging-pipeline` has been tested on the *Rocky Linux 8.7 (Green Obsidian)* OS (kernel version: Linux 4.18.0-425.19.2) running on the NIH Biowulf HPC cluster.

-The [*Stardist*](https://github.com/stardist/stardist) segmentation module additionally requires access to GPU nodes on the HPC to accelerate the prediction step.
+The [*Stardist*](https://github.com/stardist/stardist) segmentation module additionally requires access to GPU nodes on the HPC to accelerate the prediction step that generates object probabilities and the distances to object boundaries.

 ## Installation